shihankanungo/shihankanungo.github.io/mop.md

 Today I found out that Liam skipped two grades &mdash; just like me!
 He is a very nice person, and he cares about other people.
 He will always help you out if you ask him.

 ELMO is tomorrow.
-I’m feeling good about it -- coming in strong after the MOP test.
+I’m feeling good about it &mdash; coming in strong after the MOP test.
 I will skip my run tomorrow&mdash;after all, it’s Saturday.
 I will also be doing my laundry.

 ### Music